Siddiqui145/text_manipulator_reactproject/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Screenshots
-Include some screenshots of the app in both light and dark mode, demonstrating various text manipulations.
+Including some screenshots of the app in both light and dark mode, demonstrating various text manipulations.